EPIC448/blogpost-frontend/README.md

  -Then clone is down into your local machine

           *Hint: Make sure to  clone and start the backend section of this project at https://github.com/EPIC448/blogpost-backend   before running npm start for this project.
-          *
+Else, you will have a webpage with no data in it.

   -In your Shell or Local terminal, cd to the approprate file that you just cloned and run or type
        > Npm start.

+*Start up the app in your browser*

+npm start   => to start up this app, as this is the front-end section of this project.
+        Hint: Make sure to  clone and start the backend section of this project at https://github.com/EPIC448/blogpost-backend   before running npm start for this project.

 *Usage Example*